mGalarnyk/Python_Tutorials/Scrapy/README.md

 <h1 align="center"> Scrapy for Data Analysis Talk</h1>

-The first part of this tutorial is highly similar to the [official scrapy documentation](https://doc.scrapy.org/en/latest/intro/tutorial.html) has been tested in Python 2 and 3 and work in both.
+The first part of this tutorial is highly similar to the [official scrapy documentation](https://doc.scrapy.org/en/latest/intro/tutorial.html) has been tested in Python 2 and 3 (work in both).

 ## Getting Started